malegria01/IdentificationSecretoryPeptides/README.md

 # IdentificationSecretoryPeptides
-This repositury is part of the paper: "In silico identification of novel secretory peptides from bacteria proteome"
+This repository is part of the paper: "In silico identification of novel secretory peptides from bacteria proteome"